jaimemartinezd/Brain_Tumor_CNN/README.md

 NumPy: for data handling and analysis.

+--

 ⚙️ How the model works

 Data loading: Images are read from the Training and Testing folders.
-I also used generators to make the dataset bigger.
+Also generators were used to make the dataset bigger.

 Preprocessing: Images are resized and normalized to match EfficientNetB0 input requirements.